pinojs/pino-opentelemetry-transport/README.md

 ```

 ## Configuration
-The transport is using OpenTelemetry JS SDK which can be configured using using env vars as described in [the docs](https://github.com/open-telemetry/opentelemetry-js/blob/d4a41bd815dd50703f692000a70c59235ad71959/experimental/packages/exporter-logs-otlp-grpc/README.md#environment-variable-configuration)
+The transport is using OpenTelemetry JS SDK, which can be configured using environment variables as described in [the docs](https://github.com/open-telemetry/opentelemetry-js/blob/d4a41bd815dd50703f692000a70c59235ad71959/experimental/packages/exporter-logs-otlp-grpc/README.md#environment-variable-configuration)

-Set the OTLP collector url using `OTEL_EXPORTER_OTLP_LOGS_ENDPOINT` or `OTEL_EXPORTER_OTLP_ENDPOINT`
+The OTLP collector URL can be set by setting either of the following environment variables:
+`OTEL_EXPORTER_OTLP_LOGS_ENDPOINT`,
+`OTEL_EXPORTER_OTLP_ENDPOINT`

 ## Usage